 In 1913, the first permanent museum in Sopron, the Palace of Culture opened here.
 With the constant accumulation of the material of the Sopron Museum, new exhibition sites opened in and around the town in the 1960s and 70s.
 The ethnographic collection of the exhibition material remained in the Lenck Villa.
 Unfortunately, after the fall of communism, the condition of the building deteriorated, so the exhibition had to be closed.

 In September 2020, after 15 years, the magnificent villa building opened again completely renovated inside and out.
 In the new exhibition, in addition to the ethnographic material, visitors can also gain an insight into the everyday life of the wealthy merchant families in Sopron as well as into the traditions of the Sopron handicrafts.

-The Museumpark is open from Tuesday to Sunday between 10 a.m. to 4 p.m.
+From 14.
+March the museum will be open from Tuesday to Sunday from 10 a.m to 6 p.m.